 zip -r /itet-stor/USERNAME/lagoon_archive/phd_thesis_file.zip /phd/thesis/directory

-- It is no more necessary to split large archives (e.g. 50 GB+) into smaller chunks.
+- It is no longer necessary to split large archive files (e.g. 50 GB+) into smaller chunks.